 Hail damage to slate roofs: Hail impact can crack slates, although cracks tend to be more random than with wood shingles.
 Some slates may break loose from their fasteners and slide off the roof.

 The high winds that often accompany hail storms can cause blow-off damage that should be repaired right away.
 Hail-damaged roof shingles may not cause a problem for months or years, but it’s wise to call your insurance agent as soon as possible to see if the damage merits roof repair or roofing replacement.
-We provide free inspections and estimates for hail damage repair in Springboro, Dayton, Mason, and surrounding areas throughout Greater Dayton.
+We provide free inspections and estimates for hail damage repair in Springboro, Dayton, Beavercreek, and surrounding areas throughout Greater Dayton.
 Give us a call or get an online quote today!

 No matter what Mother Nature throws your way, Rembrandt Roofing and Restoration's roofing services can provide peace of mind and help protect your home against the elements.